braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ## Forcing data type comparisons

 Braze automatically recognizes data types for attribute data that is sent to us.
-However, in the event multiple data types are applied to a single attribute, you can force the data type of any attribute to let us know what it really is.
+However, in the event multiple data types are applied to a single attribute, you can force the data type of any attribute to let us know what it is.
 Select from the dropdown in the **Data Type** column.

 {% alert note %}
-Forcing data types does not apply to event properties, or purchase properties.
+Forcing data types does not apply to event properties or purchase properties.
 {% endalert %}

 ![Custom attributes data type dropdown][75]